OpenDosimeter/OpenDosimeter/README.md

 The OpenDosimeter is a living project and we invite people to submit issues, suggest improvements, and contribute to future development!

 Want to contribute?
 Reach out to Kian Shaker (kians@stanford.edu / opendosimeter@gmail.com)

+## License

+The OpenDosimeter project is released under the GNU General Public License v3.0 (GPL3).
+This means you're free to use, modify, and distribute the project for any purpose, including commercial applications.
+However, if you distribute software based on OpenDosimeter, you must make your source code available under the same GPL3 license.
+This ensures that improvements remain accessible to the community.
+We encourage innovation and commercial development, as we believe this can lead to wider adoption and further enhancements in radiation safety technology.
+For the full license text, see the [LICENSE](link-to-license-file) file in our repository.

 ## Acknowledgements
 _Inspiration:_ The basis for our hardware and software is the fantastic [Open Gamma Detector](https://github.com/OpenGammaProject/Open-Gamma-Detector/tree/main) project, check it out!
 Much of its detailed documentation is relevant to the OpenDosimeter as well (SiPM behavior, X-ray counting concept etc.)